kennethchu-statcan/covid19/101-imperial-model-canada/README.md

 The authors:

-*  sought to estimate the effect of the various COVID-19 (social distancing) intervention measures on the country-specific time-varying reproduction number *R<sub>m,t</sub>*, for country *m*, as a function of time *t* (in days),
+*  sought to estimate the effect of the various COVID-19 (social distancing) intervention measures on the jurisdiction-specific time-varying reproduction number *R<sub>m,t</sub>*, for jurisdiction *m*, as a function of time *t* (in days),

-*  proceeded by fitting a hierarchical Bayesian model to the COVID-19 death count time series from the following eleven European countries:
+*  proceeded by fitting a hierarchical Bayesian model to the COVID-19 death count time series from the following eleven European jurisdictions:
    Austria,
    Belgium,
    Denmark,